 Some challenges of Running multiple Shopify stores

 - Order processing and management.
 Customers who purchase from your site will be ordering items from different stores, all of which are part of the same product pool.
-If you don’t use Shopify data export or something similar, dealing with it might become rather difficult, increasing the chance for mistakes.
+If you don’t use Shopify data export or something similar, dealing with it might become rather difficult, increasing the chance of mistakes.

 - Keeping track of inventory.
 Because of this, you must continually buy and sell items to maintain your inventory up-to-date.
 It may also be tough to keep track of your stocks correctly, resulting in the risk of disappointing your visitors.
 There might be no assurance that the product is in stock, and continued angry consumer inquiries can only make matters worse.